ivalencius/csci3390-final-project/README.md

 1,2
 4,3

-## Deliverables
-* The output file (matching) for each test case.
-  * For naming conventions, if the input file is `XXX.csv`, please name the output file `XXX_matching.csv`.
-  * You'll need to compress the output files into a single ZIP or TAR file before pushing to GitHub.
-If they're still too large, you can upload the files to Google Drive and include the sharing link in your report.
-* The code you've applied to produce the matchings.
-  * You should add your source code to the same directory as `verifier.scala` and push it to your repository.
-* A project report that includes the following:
-  * A table containing the size of the matching you obtained for each test case.
-The sizes must correspond to the matchings in your output files.
-  * An estimate of the amount of computation used for each test case.
-For example, "the program runs for 15 minutes on a 2x4 N1 core CPU in GCP."
-If you happen to be executing mulitple algorithms on a test case, report the total running time.
-  * Description(s) of your approach(es) for obtaining the matchings.
-It is possible to use different approaches for different cases.
-Please describe each of them as well as your general strategy if you were to receive a new test case.
-  * Discussion about the advantages of your algorithm(s).
-For example, does it guarantee a constraint on the number of shuffling rounds (say `O(log log n)` rounds)?
-Does it give you an approximation guarantee on the quality of the matching?
-If your algorithm has such a guarantee, please provide proofs or scholarly references as to why they hold in your report.
-* A presentation during class time on 5/2 (Thu) or 4/30 (Tue).
-  * Note that the presentation date is before the final project submission deadline.
-This means that you could still be working on the project when you present.
-You may present the approaches you're currently trying.
-You can also present a preliminary result, like the matchings you have at the moment.

 ## Grading policy
 * Quality of matchings (40%)
   * For each test case, you'll receive at least 70% of full credit if your matching size is at least half of the best answer in the class.